lackac/callout/README.md

     callout.notify('I Can Scale', 'My blog',
                    {href: 'http://icanscale.com/'});

-### Loudspy
+### Loudspy (defunct)

 There is a more elaborate example in the examples directory for a Greasemonkey script which uses Callout.
-This script works on [Digg spy](http://digg.com/spy) and notifies the user of each new digg displayed on the page.
+This script <del>works</del> worked on [Digg spy](http://digg.com/spy) and notified the user of each new digg displayed on the page.

 Warning: while this could be useful for the digg addict it is a serious distraction from work. :)

 This user script can also be installed from the following address:
 [http://github.com/lackac/callout/raw/master/examples/loudspy.user.js](http://github.com/lackac/callout/raw/master/examples/loudspy.user.js)

+**Note**: since the old Digg Spy have been retired this userscript is also defunct.
+Nevertheless it is a good way to see how a userscript which uses Callout could be written.

 ## Credits